mpaviotti/mpaviotti.github.com/index.markdown

 ---

 ### PhD Vacancies
-I am looking for a PhD student to work on topics which include, but not limited to, category theory, type theory and functional programming.
+I am looking for a PhD student to work on category theory, type theory and functional programming.

 Take a look at this [page]({% link phd.markdown %}) for more info.